 There are other museums of musical instruments across the globe, but the Musical Instrument Museum in Phoenix is unique in that it brings together in one place an expansive collection of instruments from every country.
 Other musical instrument museums primarily focus on Western instruments, with much less attention paid to those from other areas of the world.
 The MIM experience also brings these instruments to life through technology that enables visitors to see and hear these instruments in their original cultural settings, like in no other museum in the world.

 MIM was designed by award‐winning architect Rich Varda, in conjunction with the Minneapolis and Phoenix firm of RSP Architects.
 MIM’s distinctive architecture evokes the topography of the Southwest.
 Its materials and patterns pay homage to the desert landscape, to the rhythms of musical composition, and to the familiar details common to musical instruments from around the world.
 Indian sandstone is the primary element on the building’s dynamic façade.
-The MIM Lobby is light filled and fluid in form.
+MIM’s lobby is light filled and fluid in form.
 Guests are linked to all the galleries through a spacious main corridor that conjures up the lyrical forms of music and graceful musical instruments.
 Likewise, patterns on the floors, walls, and ceilings suggest the geological striations of the Arizona landscape, the rhythms of musical composition, and designs and shapes common to musical instruments.

-The museum’s collection of more than 15,000 instruments and artifacts was acquired in the geographic and cultural regions where these instruments are played and have the most cultural relevance.
-Nearly 5,000 of these are on exhibit at a time.
+The museum’s collection of nearly 15,000 instruments and artifacts was acquired in the geographic and cultural regions where these instruments are played and have the most cultural relevance.
+About 6,000 of these are on exhibit at a time.
 Some of the instruments in the MIM collection were, until recently, still being played in their places of origin and were subsequently donated by their makers or the musicians who owned and played them.
 (You can see and hear some of these very same instruments in MIM’s videos.)
 Some were created by artisans expressly for MIM.
 Others were purchased from other collectors or collections.
 The museum’s experts have gone to great lengths to acquire the instruments, sometimes traveling to extremely remote locations and regions of unrest.
 The instruments were selected for their fine construction, the reputation of their makers, their special provenance, or their connection to significant performers.
 Instruments and artifacts from MIM’s Geographical Galleries focus on five major global regions: Africa and the Middle East, Asia and Oceania, Europe, Latin America and the Caribbean, and the United States and Canada.

 Every seat in MIM’s plush theater offers guests an opportunity to hear a diverse range of world-class concerts and global artists in an intimate, comfortable environment with superb acoustics.
 A larger space would not provide this optimal experience.
 Click here to visit the MIM Music Theater site.

 As with many other aspects of MIM, the museum operates in ways that are innovative and that test the models used by other museums.
-In lieu of a traditional membership program (shown by our research not to be cost effective), MIM has created a new support model to ensure the fiscal vitality of the museum, while keeping it affordable for everyone who wishes to visit.
+In lieu of a traditional membership program (shown by our research not to be cost-effective), MIM has created a new support model to ensure the fiscal vitality of the museum, while keeping it affordable for everyone who wishes to visit.
 Circle of Friends is MIM’s premier group of individual donors who contribute $250 or more annually to support the museum’s ongoing work.